38 Examples of Pride in the Bible

 Jonah was the prophet in the Old Testament that was ordained to rebuke the Ninevites of horrendous acts.
-“Arise, go to Nineveh, that great city, and cry out against it; for their wickedness has come up before Me” Jonah 1:2
+God said to Jonah: “Arise, go to Nineveh, that great city, and cry out against it; for their wickedness has come up before Me” Jonah 1:2

 Through this situation, God taught Jonah about his pride and entitled attitude.
 Jonah thought love was only intended for people that deserve it.
 He didn’t understand that God’s love is unconditional.
 When we think love is EARNED or DESERVED, we are entitled and self-righteous.
 It is because of grace that we can be righteous.
 We need God’s help to avoid sin.
 Since Jonah’s birth, God guarded him and gave him everything He needed to bring others into the love of God.

 Jonah didn’t earn it.
-Jonah didn’t deserve him.
-Through the grace of God, Jonah was called and purposed.
+Jonah didn’t deserve his calling.
+Through the grace of God, Jonah was purposed.
+Then, he accepted the call.